ptmcg/littletable/README.md

     # indexes will return a list of all matching items)
     print(customers.by.id["0030"].name)

+    # see all customer names
+    for name in customers.all.name:
+        print(name)

     # print all items sold by the pound
     for item in catalog.where(unitofmeas="LB"):
         print(item.sku, item.descr)